-Optimal skin and coat health actually requires the right ratio of both omega-3 and omega-6 fatty acids (from both marine and plant sources), along with the addition of some key vitamins and minerals essential to your dog’s skin.
+Optimal skin and coat health actually require the right ratio of both omega-3 and omega-6 fatty acids (from both marine and plant sources), along with the addition of some key vitamins and minerals essential to your dog’s skin.
 These can easily be provided to your dog with a high-quality daily supplement.

-A key bonus ingredient you may want to explore is: methylsulfonylmethane (MSM).
+A key bonus ingredient you may want to explore is methylsulfonylmethane (MSM).
 This bio-available sulfur naturally supports the structural integrity of your dog’s skin by providing the key sulfur component of collagen and keratin.
 It also naturally eliminates free radical damage of the skin by supporting glutathione production.

 Step 5: Reduce Stress